ssh-mitm/ssh-mitm/doc/get_started/portforwarding.rst

 The -R option specifies remote port forwarding.
-For the duration of the SSH session, the developer would be able to access your filestorage (Nextcloud) by connecting the webbroweser to port 8443 on the remoteserver.
+For the duration of the SSH session, the developer would be able to access your filestorage (Nextcloud) by connecting the web browser to port 8443 on the remoteserver.